I'm a new patient - what should I expect?

 What do I do if I have a dental emergency?

 Dental problems if left untreated can cause a lot of pain and discomfort.
-Our extended evening and Saturday office hours typically means that we will be able to see you for your dental emergency usually within an hour of your phone call.
+Our extended evening and Saturday office hours typically means that we will be able to see you for your dental emergency the same day.

-Whether you are from out of town on holiday, a patient of record, or a new patient – give us a call or message us if you have an emergency during office hours and we will strive to see your dental emergencies usually on the same day as you call, and in most cases within an hour.
+Whether you are from out of town on holiday, a patient of record, or a new patient – give us a call or message us if you have an emergency during office hours and we will strive to see your dental emergencies usually on the same day as you call.
 If for some reason we cannot see you at our location on a specific day, we will triage you to one of our sister locations at Cityview Dental, Waterview Dental, or The Richmond Dental Centre.

 Don’t have time to talk?
 Message us through our website instead!
 Click the little green button to your right and send us a text message that is instantly sent through to our dental receptionists during our office hours.